charissa58/Stateside-Data-Searchers/README.md

 # Stateside-Data-Searchers

-## Topic: Life Longevity and Health Behaviours
+## Topic: Life Longevity and Health Behaviors

 ## Questions for Analysis:
 1- Which of the investigated factors, exhibit the greatest influence on longevity, on a county basis?